JohnONeillGMIT/IrisProject2018/README.md

 Background on Iris Data Set
 https://en.wikipedia.org/wiki/Iris_flower_data_set

 In the course of working through Python coding to interogate teh data for trends in the data and through researching available functions , modules etc . that surfaced during that effort, it has become apparent there are numerous modules and Python "Add-ons" that make the Data Analysis effort much easier and User friendly for the beginner "Programmer".
-Inital attempts to calculate the Statistical measures were "clumsy"... lenghty code and messy looking data tables.
-It became quickly apparent to me that running a Histogram for all the data combined does not add significant value, only comparisons between the Species and their characterisics demonstartes the relationships and groupings of measures bedendent on the variables.
+Inital attempts to calculate the Statistical measures were "clumsy"... lenghty code and messy looking data tables.It became quickly apparent to me that running a Histogram for all the data combined does not add significant value, only comparisons between the Species and their characterisics demonstartes the relationships and groupings of measures bedendent on the variables.